iaincollins/icarus/resources/notes/development-notes.md

 * Add exit button on bottom left of Map and List views
 * Update time in header using ref instead of hook
 * Fix for systems like EOL PROU RI-Q C6-9 with (a) multiple Null orbits and (b) stars orbiting Null points http://localhost:3300/nav/map?system=eol+prou+ri-q+c6-9
-* Listen for Set User Ship Name
+* Listen for Set User Ship Name event and update name/ident when it changes
+* Improve loading apperance (UI scaling, theme application) to reduce jankiness
+* Improve handling in Launcher, Nav and Ship Panels when no journal entries found
+* Add distance to systems in Navigation Panel map and Route list